itsdfish/QuantumContextEffectModels.jl/docs/src/index.md

 # QuantumContextEffectModels.jl

-This package contains code for a quantum cognition model of order effects in medical diagonsis.
+This package provides a framework for creating quantum models of context effects.

 ## Installation